libsdl-org/SDL_ttf/docs/README-migration.md

 The solid color rendering functions have been removed in favor of the higher quality shaded and blended functions.

+The alpha in background and foreground colors is now transparent if it's equal to 0.

 The following functions have been renamed:
 * TTF_FontAscent() => TTF_GetFontAscent()
 * TTF_FontDescent() => TTF_GetFontDescent()